argmaxml/recsplain/docs/source/get-started.rst

 Get Started
 =============

-It takes 3 minutes to install and configure.
+It takes 3 minutes to install and configure the recsplain system.

+You can start searching by item to find similar items or by user to find items a user prefers.

-Follow the quickstart below to create your very own similarity search engine.
+Follow the links below to start making your very own similarity search engine.

 .. toctree::